 This indicator measures the proportion of roads with physically protected cycle track in each borough.
 High levels and a wide range of people cycling are almost universally solely found where there is a network of physically separate or protected cycle tracks, largely on main roads.
 London’s new cycle routes have all been very successful in terms of the numbers of people cycling along them.

-Cycle tracks are physically protected space for cycling, separated from motor vehicle traffic and pedestrians by kerbing, level differences, intermittent barriers (such as small planters or rubber “armadillos” – these are called “semi-segregated”).
+Cycle tracks are physically protected space for cycling, separated from motor vehicle traffic and pedestrians by kerbing, level differences, intermittent barriers (such as traffic wands, small planters or rubber “armadillos” – these are called “semi-segregated”).
 As of 2021, we no longer count tracks which run without a parallel road nearby – such as through parks – because often these tracks can pass through isolated areas or are dark at night, and therefore are not an inclusive cycling environment.